Symantec/cwa-python-samples/README.md

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofScanProfiles.py

-Script to get the list of existing scan profiles
+Script to get the list of existing scan profiles.
 Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getscanprofiles

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofServices.py

-Script to get the list of available services along with service details such as service name, service id, region, and cloud provider
+Script to get the list of available services along with service details such as service name, service id, region, and cloud provider.
 Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getservices

 -----------------------------------------------------------------------------------------------------------------------
 cwa_startScanUsingAccountAndPolicyIDs.py

 Script that lets you start a scan immediately for the given policy id and Account ID.
-This returns the scan profile id Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_startscan
+The script returns the scan profile id.
+Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_startscan

 -----------------------------------------------------------------------------------------------------------------------
 cwa_startScanUsingScanProfileID.py